 Read more about the 2016 Legacy Awardees and watch

-Visit the 2017 NBCC Scholarships webpage for application deadline and details.
+Visit the 2018 NBCC Awards webpage for application deadline and details.

-The scholarship is open to individuals who are actively involved in their communities, and/or are active members of a state, territorial, tribal, local, or cultural breastfeeding coalition in the United States are encouraged to apply for Emerging Leader awards.
-Preference will be given to applicants who have never attended a USBC Coalitions Conference, who are working with a coalition serving a state or community (geographic or cultural) with breastfeeding rates that are below the U.S. national rate, and for whom attendance would not be possible without this support.
+Individuals who are actively involved in their communities, and/or are active members of a state, territorial, tribal, local, or cultural breastfeeding coalition in the United States are encouraged to apply for Emerging Leader awards.
+Preference will be given to applicants who have never attended a USBC Coalitions Convening, who are working with a coalition serving a state or community (geographic or cultural) with breastfeeding rates that are below the U.S. national rate, and for whom attendance may not be possible without this support.

 Thanks to the generous support of the W.K.
-Kellogg Foundation, a limited number of scholarships are also available to support American Indian/Native American and Alaska Native maternal and child health practitioners' participation in the National Breastfeeding Coalitions Conferences (confirmed for 2016, 2017, and 2018 conferences).
-The vision of the scholarship is to provide support to talented and dedicated individuals who are new, emerging, or aspiring breastfeeding leaders, actively promoting maternal and child health, and breastfeeding support in their Tribes.
+Kellogg Foundation, a limited number of awards are available to support American Indian/Native American and Alaska Native maternal and child health practitioners' participation in the Eighth National Breastfeeding Coalitions Convening.
+The vision of the Tribal Trailblazer award is to provide support to talented and dedicated individuals who are new, emerging, or aspiring breastfeeding leaders, actively promoting maternal and child health, and breastfeeding support in their Tribes.
 This honor is for individuals of American Indian/Native American and Alaska Native heritage.

 Individuals who are actively involved in collaborative efforts to support breastfeeding in Native communities are encouraged to apply for the Tribal Trailblazer awards.
-Preference will be given to applicants who have never attended a USBC Coalitions Conference, and for whom attendance would not be possible without this support.
+Preference will be given to applicants who have never attended a USBC Coalitions Convening and for whom attendance may not be possible without this support.